 Budgets that Inspire Giving

 When the annual meeting rolls around, the budget for the next year is usually presented as a page of numbers — classic financial documents that cause many an eye to glaze over (except for those keeping a watch on a particular line item!).
-While traditional, page-o’-numbers budgets do little to inspire church members to give to the ministry of the church.
+While traditional, line-item budgets with lots and lots of numbers do little to inspire church members to give to the ministry of the church.
 So the Cornerstone Fund has developed this short workshop to introduces the narrative budget or Mission Spending Plan.
 Learn how to re-format your budget to more fully describe your church’s various ministries so that members can see themselves and the programs they value in the church budget.
 The workshop includes hands-on practice and generates lots of great ideas and conversation.

 Policies That Protect